 These are similar to sweet potato bites, but with one key difference...
 Peanut Butter!
 Which adds some extra essential fatty acids (along with some coconut oil) to the mix.
 These are fantastic little treats for keeping your dogs coat healthy and shiny.

 There's beauty in simplicity here.
-Using nothing but frozen coconut oil and blueberries, you get these wonderful treats that are loaded with healthy fats and the antioxidants from blueberries.
+Using nothing but frozen coconut oil, blueberries, and almond butter you get these wonderful treats that are loaded with healthy fats and the antioxidants from blueberries.
 It left me wondering why I never thought of this before.

 Picture: 12 Tomatoes